 Microsoft Windows Settings

-After the client-specific settings are Windows-specific settings.
-You can configure these to enable/disable NetBios for connected clients.
+You can configure Windows-specific settings to enable/disable NetBios for connected clients.
 These settings don’t affect clients installed on other operating systems.

 What is NetBIOS?

 Network Basic Input/Output System (NetBIOS), is an API providing services for legacy applications to communicate with other computers within a local area network (LAN).
 A typical use case for NetBIOS is that a user running a page-formatting application might want to print remotely to a printer within its LAN.
 In the case of Windows, many of its older operating systems use Windows Internet Name Service (WINS) as a legacy name registration and resolution service.
 WINS maps NetBIOS names to IP addresses, hence why these settings may be important for Windows clients.

 Don't alter Windows networking settings on clients

 This is the default setting for Windows clients.
 Windows clients that use NetBIOS over TCP/IP will continue to do so.
 The settings configured on the client are used when connecting to the VPN.

 Disable NetBIOS over TCP/IP on clients